jialing-wu/jialing-wu.github.io.save/content/authors/admin/_index.md

 ---

 Jialing Wu is currently a second-year master student in International Education Policy and Management at Vanderbilt Peabody College.
 She also holds a bachelor's degree in Mechanical Engineering.
 Jialing's areas of interest is engineering education and she is now a Graduate Research Assistant at Engineering for Us All

-Previously, Jialing served as a program coordinator at an NGO in Shanghai, China, implementing project-based lessons to migrant children.
-She also worked at a consulting firm and provided human resource strategies for companies in the field of education, consulting, finance, industries, and pharmaceuticals.
 {style="text-align: justify;"}